 Have a few extra minutes in the morning?
 Take that time to make these super-simple Banana Oat Flapjacks by Maryke Wylde.
 With only 5 plant-based, nutrient-dense, testosterone-boosting ingredients — bananas (rich in magnesium), oats (rich in magnesium and zinc), almond milk (fortified with vitamin D), vanilla extract or essence, and your choice of flour (such as nutrient-dense, gluten-free buckwheat) — and 5 simple steps, these flapjacks are the perfect way to start the day!

 Try a plant-based twist on the traditional nachos with this Black Bean Tempeh Nachos With Cashew Cheese recipe by Ginny McMeans.
 A conglomeration of flavors — garlic, onion, lemon, and lime — and combined with nutrient-rich, testosterone-boosting avocado and black bean, this could be your go-to guilty pleasure without the guilt!

-A tasty, decadent plant-based horderve alternative for that dinner party!
+A tasty, decadent plant-based alternative for that dinner party!
 This Truffle Oil Mushroom Bruschetta With Fermented Garlic recipe by Cara Carin is infused with the potently delicious truffle flavor, along with other strong enhancers such as fermented garlic, coconut oil, and tamari sauce.
-You’ll also get a dose of testosterone-friendly vitamin and minerals with vitamin D inclusive mushrooms and protein, magnesium, and zinc-rich chickpeas!
+You’ll also get a dose of testosterone-friendly vitamins and minerals with vitamin D inclusive mushrooms and protein, magnesium, and zinc-rich chickpeas!

 Source: Green Spinach and Tahini Soup